 - (1) This special provision describes contractor quality control (QC) sampling and testing for base aggregates, documenting those test results, and documenting related production and placement process changes.
 This special provision also describes department quality verification (QV), independent assurance (IA), and dispute resolution. - (2) Conform to standard spec 301, standard spec 305, and standard spec 310 as modified here in this special provision.
-Apply this special provision to material placed under all of the Base Aggregate Dense and Base Aggregate Open Graded bid items, except do not apply this special provision to material classified as reclaimed asphaltic pavement placed under the Base Aggregate Dense bid items. - (3) Do not apply this special provision to material placed under the Aggregate Detours, Salvaged Asphaltic Pavement Base, Breaker Run, Select Crushed, Pit Run, Subbase, or Riprap bid items. - (4) Provide and maintain a quality control program, defined as all activities related to and documentation of the following: - 1.
+Apply this special provision to material placed under all of the Base Aggregate Dense and Base Aggregate Open Graded bid items, except do not apply this special provision to material classified as reclaimed asphaltic pavement placed under the Base Aggregate Dense bid items. - (3) Do not apply this special provision to material placed and paid for under the Aggregate Detours, Breaker Run, Select Crushed, Pit Run, Subbase, or Riprap bid items. - (4) Provide and maintain a quality control program, defined as all activities related to and documentation of the following: - 1.
 Production and placement control and inspection. - 2.
 Material sampling and testing. - (5) Chapter 8 of the department's construction and materials manual (CMM) provides additional detailed guidance for QMP work and describes required sampling and testing procedures.
-The contractor may obtain the CMM from the department's web site at: http://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rsrces/rdwy/default.aspx
+The contractor may obtain the CMM from the department's web site at:

+http://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rsrces/rdwy/default.aspx

-A.2 Contractor Testing for Small Quantities
+A.2 Small Quantities

-- (1) The department defines a small quantity, for each individual Base Aggregate bid item, as a plan quantity of 9000 tons or less of material as shown in the schedule of items under that bid item. - (2) The requirements under this special provision apply equally to a small quantity for an individual bid item except as follows: - 1.
-The contractor need not submit a full quality control plan but shall provide an organizational chart to the engineer including names, telephone numbers, and current certifications of all persons involved in the quality control program for material under affected bid items.
+- (1) The department defines a small quantity, for each individual Base Aggregate bid item, as a contract quantity of 9000 tons or less of material as shown in the schedule of items under that bid item. - (2) The requirements under this special provision apply equally to a small quantity for an individual bid item except as follows: